 Principle 3 highlights the fact that the perpetrator patterns of behaviour are the source of harm to the children.
 Therefore, it is logical that accountability and the reduction of risk is dependent on intervention with the perpetrator—to prevent those behaviours.
 This intervention may involve engagement with a father, but could also involve coercive actions in the justice system.

-In the S&T model, these 5 critical components are the heart of a perpetrator pattern-based approach.
+In the Safe and together model, these 5 critical components are the heart of a perpetrator pattern-based approach.
 These components are used in assessment, documentation, planning, partnering (with survivors) and intervention (with perpetrators).

 Gathering information on these 5 components provides a foundation for assessment.
 The components can capture the following elements of the case:

 - how the perpetrator’s behaviour is coercive and/or controlling of the mother, and how he undermines and diminishes her as a parent

 - how he criticises her and deflects from his harmful behaviour and responsibility as a parent

 - how his behaviour is violent, aggressive, intimidating or threatening